MouseBiteLabs/Game-Boy-MBC3-Cartridge/README.md

 | U4                    | MM1026, MM1134, BA6129, BA6735 | SOIC-8           | Battery Management |               | x                  |                       | Donor Game Boy cartridge                         |
 | U5                    | TPS3613                        | MSOP-10          | Battery Management |               |                    | x                     | [https://mou.sr/45Ir2kh](https://mou.sr/45Ir2kh) |
 | X1                    | 32.768 kHz                     | Radial           | Crystal Oscillator |               | If using RTC       | If using RTC          | https://mou.sr/3ZteKuy                           |

+### Usable Donor Cartridge Parts

+You can use a few parts from the donor cart on the new board to save some money.
+Note that you will generally get better reliability with new parts as opposed to old ones.
+For example: I have seen failed RAM chips from donors in the past.

+1) **C2, C3, R2, X1:** RTC Components - You can move over these parts if you're using the real-time clock function
+2) **U2: MBC3** - This one is required
+3) **U3: SRAM** - You can use this part *only if* the game you're making uses the same or less amount of RAM that the donor cartridge does
+4) **U4: Battery Management IC** - Using this is probably preferred over the TPS3613 because it'll save you money and parts to put on

+You could probably transfer over most of the 0.1uF capacitors but they're pretty cheap anyway, so I generally just recommend buying new resistors and capacitors.

 ## Things to Remember